Communities developing resources and competencies for using their languages

 SIL's dedication to language development past and present

 (October 2008) Twenty-seven mother-tongue teachers will graduate from the two-year literacy trainers program during a ceremony on 21 October at Ukarumpa in the Eastern Highlands of Papua New Guinea (PNG).
-Now completing its 12th year, the SIL-developed STEP* course is divided into five modules over two years and equips teachers to serve their own communities.
+The SIL-developed STEP* course is divided into five modules over two years and equips teachers to serve their own communities.
 They learn to initiate and sustain mother-tongue education and literacy programs for all ages.
 SIL provides some of the course instructors and mentors.
-During its 12-year history, STEP has graduated 215 literacy trainers.
+During its twelve-year history, STEP has graduated 215 literacy trainers.

 PNG is one of the most linguistically complex nations of the world with over 800 languages spoken in this Pacific country.